urunc-dev/urunc-release-test/docs/package/rootfs.md

 - We directly copy the unikernel binary and any files that we want to have in the OCI's image rootfs.
-- We manually specify through labels the necessary `urunc` annotations, including the `com.urunc.unikernel.useDMBlock` which instructs `urunc` to attach the container snapshot as a virtio-block device for the unikernel.
+- We manually specify through labels the necessary `urunc` annotations, including the `com.urunc.unikernel.mountRootfs` which instructs `urunc` to attach the container snapshot as a block device to the unikernel.

 We can build the OCI image with the following command: